Do I Need a Health Permit for my Business?

 - Vending machines

-- Tattoo parlors, beauty salons, nail salons
+- Tattoo parlors, beauty salons, and nail salons

 - Waste haulers and generators